Watson-Personal-Assistant/developer/_content/flavours/automotive.md

 ---
 IBM Watson Assistant for Automotive provides a framework for creating a digital assistant that provides a unique and personalized experience for your automotive customers.

 To build your digital assistant, you can create your own custom skills and register them with Watson Assistant Solutions and you can make use of the built-in skills that are available when you sign up for Watson Assistant for Automotive.
-The built-in skills are listed in this topic.
+The built-in skills are listed in the following section.

 All built-in skills for Watson Assistant for Automotive are assigned to the `automotive` skill set.
 You also have access to the built-in skill sets that are provided with Watson Assistant for Industry.
 For details, see [Industry skills]({{site.baseurl}}/flavours/industry).

----

 **Navigation**
 - Registered name: Navigation